 In New Brunswick, when pilot projects are NOT about rights or equality, when they’re about “entrepreneurship”, we call them start-ups.
 And we invest in them bigly.

 Mental health courts have been shown to save lives and money, to free up emergency rooms, first responders, holding cells and prison cells.
-Only in Saint John?
+We’re to have them only in Saint John?
 Pity.

-The government is not speaking to the rest of New Brunswick, citizens, families, public servants and professionals, who deal with mental health cases daily on the streets, in homes, police cars, courts and jails.
+Why is the government not speaking to the rest of New Brunswickers who deal with mental health cases daily on the streets, in homes, police cars, courts and jails.

 The premier is minister for Saint John.

 The government is doing one pilot project in a bicultural, constitutionally bilingual, province.
 Will the minister responsible for official languages, Premier Brian Gallant, lay a complaint?